mendix/docs/content/howto/sap/use-sap-odata-model-creator.md

 ## 4 Using the Module in a Mendix App

 Now you have a Mendix module ready to import into your project.
 Open the project which you created as a prerequisite.
-Right-click your project in the **Project Explorer** and select **Import Module Package...**
+Right-click your project in the **Project Explorer** and select **Import Module Package**.

 ![](attachments/use-sap-odata-model-creator/import_module_package.png)